 The NCG Committee is responsible for evaluating the efforts of M&T and of the Board to maintain effective corporate governance practices and identifying candidates for election to the Board.
-In addition, the NCG Committee is responsible for administering M&T's equity compensation plans and awarding grants thereunder.
-It administers various equity and incentive plans, including the M&T Bank Corporation Annual Executive Incentive Plan, the M&T Bank Corporation 2005 Incentive Compensation Plan, the Directors' Stock Plan, the M&T Bank Corporation 2009 Equity Incentive Compensation Plan ("2009 Equity Incentive Compensation Plan"), the M&T Bank Corporation 2019 Equity Incentive Compensation Plan (the "2019 Equity Incentive Compensation Plan") and the M&T Bank Corporation Employee Stock Purchase Plan.
+In addition, the NCG Committee is responsible for administering M&T's equity compensation plans and awarding grants thereunder, including under the Directors' Stock Plan and the 2019 Equity Incentive Compensation Plan.

-The NCG Committee recommends the remuneration and benefits of directors to the Board and in accordance with the NCG Committee's charter, reviews and approves the renumeration and benefits of the Section 16 reporting officers of M&T and its subsidiaries.
-It is also responsible for reviewing with management the Compensation Discussion and Analysis ("CD&A") and providing a report recommending to the Board whether such CD&A should be included in the proxy statement.
-Messrs.
-Geisel (Chairman), Brady and Scannell served as members of the NCG Committee during 2019, and each currently serves as a member.
-Mr. Scannell was appointed to the NCG Committee and Mr. Geisel was appointed Chairman in May 2019 after the previous Chairman, Mr. Baird, voluntarily resigned from the NCG Committee.
-The NCG Committee held seven meetings in 2019.
+The NCG Committee, in accordance with its charter, recommends to the Board the remuneration and benefits of directors and reviews and approves the renumeration and benefits of executive officers of M&T. The NCG Committee is also responsible for reviewing with management the Compensation Discussion and Analysis ("CD&A") and providing a report recommending to the Board whether such CD&A should be included in the proxy statement.
+Ms. Rich and Messrs.
+Geisel (Chairman), Brady and Scannell served as members of the NCG Committee during 2020, and each currently serves as a member.
+Ms. Rich was appointed to the NCG Committee in June 2020.
+The NCG Committee held eleven meetings in 2020.

 The NCG Committee considers nominees for director who are recommended by various persons or entities, including, but not limited to, non-management directors, the Chief Executive Officer and other executive officers of M&T, and shareholders.
 In evaluating all nominees for director, including those recommended by shareholders, the NCG Committee considers whether each nominee has all the requisite experience, attributes and qualifications for board membership and not just certain specific qualities or skills.
 In addition, the NCG Committee takes into account any contractual rights that persons or entities have with respect to nominees for director.
-In September 2019, the NCG Committee approved the engagement of Ridgeway Partners to assist with identification and evaluation of potential future director nominees.
+Since 2019, the NCG Committee has engaged Ridgeway Partners to assist with identification and evaluation of potential future director nominees.
+In 2020, the Board, upon the recommendation of the NCG Committee, elected three new directors, Mses.
+Godridge and Seseri and Mr. Butler, each of whom were reviewed as director candidates and recommended as potential directors by various M&T directors, the Chief Executive Officer, other executive officers and Ridgeway Partners.